Ahmed Shawqi: Work

 Shawqi's work can be categorized into three main periods during his career.
 The first coincides with the period during which he occupied a position at the court of the Khedive, consisting of eulogies to the Khedive: praising him or supporting his policy.
 The second comprised the period of his exile in Spain.
 During this period, his feeling of nostalgia and sense of alienation directed his poetic talent to patriotic poems on Egypt as well as the Arab world and panarabism.
 The third stage occurred after his return from exile, during that period he became preoccupied with the glorious history of Ancient Egypt and Islam.
 This was the period during which he wrote his religious poems, in praise of the Islamic prophet Muhammad.
 The maturation of his poetic style was also reflected in his plays, the most notable of which were published during this period.

+Shawqi frequently addressed the topic of the Crusades gloryfiying Salah al-Din.
+The most well known poems of this kind are Kibār al-ḥawādith fī wādī al-nīl (The Greatest Events in the Nile Valley) and ‘Aẓīm al-nās man yabkī al-‘iẓām (Great is the one who mourns the great).

 Plays

 Shawqi was the first in modern Arabic literature to write poetic plays.
 He wrote five tragedies: